<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 If a salesperson closes five deals out of twenty, their win rate is twenty-five percent.

 Before you blame individual reps, consider your processes.
 Understanding close rates help you create better-structured sales strategies.
-It makes personnel decisions easier and exposes flaws in your sales processes.
+It makes personnel decisions easier and exposes flaws in your sales team performance.

 Are you arming your team with the tools they need to close?
 A low close rate helps you identify which sales reps need the most training and can help direct your attention to other metrics of theirs that may indicate a lack of performance.